*mentored undergraduate student

 Qiu, F. W., Cox, J.*, Shtulman, A., Moll, H. (in prep) Teaching by principle: How pedagogy can be harnessed to promote innovation in young children

-Rajasekhar, N., Ye, N., Williams, A., Suarez, S., Qiu, F. W., Corriveau, K. (Under Review) Learning from non-explanations: Children prefer Socratic over authoritarian responses.
+Rajasekhar, N., Ye, N., Williams, A., Suarez, S., Qiu, F. W., Corriveau, K. (in revision at Child Development) Learning from non-explanations: Children prefer Socratic over authoritarian responses.

 *mentored undergraduate student